NLESC-JCER/run-cpp-on-web/show-me-the-visualization/README.md

 };
 ```

-To show where the root is, we draw a dotted vertical line at `x = -1` and label it `root`.
-For the ruler and title we
+To show where the root is, we draw a dotted vertical line using a [rule marker](https://vega.github.io/vega-lite/docs/rule.html) at `x = -1` and label it `root` with a [text marker](https://vega.github.io/vega-lite/docs/text.html).
-reuse the data via `layers` and use a [rule marker](https://vega.github.io/vega-lite/docs/rule.html) and [text marker](https://vega.github.io/vega-lite/docs/text.html) respectively.

 ```js
 const root_rule = {